Tiggilyboo/website/content/music/Upcoming-Audio-Improvements.md

 #### Source

-Well, if you're going to be recording something, you probably should make some noise, so I've got one of these:
+Well, pretty self explanitory if you're going to be recording something, you probably should make some noise, so I've got one of these:

 ![Source](http://i.imgur.com/Owt3RBO.jpg)
-Tanglewood Sundance Pro TW73

 Now, there are several types of pickups at your disposal; you may have one already installed with a preamp, or you may need to install one